 When thinking about phishing emails, the bottom line is that you should always double check, and never click any links or attachments or give confidential information or passwords if you have any doubts or find it suspicious.
 It’s always better to be safe than sorry.

-Knowing the key components that make up a phishing email could stop you from a catastrophe to yourself or even your business, so always be vigilant.
+Knowing the key components of phishing attempts could protect your accounts from becoming compromised, so always be vigilant.

-For more information about phishing, read our other blog about phishing here.
+For more information about phishing attacks, read our other blog about phishing here.